-As of December 31, 2015, we employed approximately 160 employees.
-Although we have already added several capabilities, we will need to add additional qualified personnel and resources if the NDA for NUPLAZID is approved for marketing and we establish a commercial sales force.
-Our current infrastructure will be inadequate to support these future efforts and expected growth.
-In particular, we will have to develop internal sales, marketing, and distribution capabilities if we decide to market any drug that we may successfully develop, including NUPLAZID.
+As of April 30, 2016, we employed approximately 320 employees.
+Although we have already added several capabilities, we will need to add additional qualified personnel and resources, especially now that we have commercial sales force.
+Our current infrastructure may be inadequate to support our commercialization efforts and expected growth.
 Future growth will impose significant added responsibilities on members of management, including the need to identify, recruit, maintain and integrate additional employees, and may take time away from running other aspects of our business, including development and commercialization of our product candidates.

 Our future financial performance and our ability to commercialize our product candidates and to compete effectively will depend, in part, on our ability to manage any future growth effectively.
-In particular, as our commercialization plans and strategies develop, we will need to recruit and train a substantial number of sales and marketing personnel and expect to need to expand the size of our employee base for managerial, operational, financial and other resources.
+In particular, as we look to commercialize NUPLAZID, we will need to support the training and ongoing activities of our sales force and expect to need to expand the size of our employee base for managerial, operational, financial and other resources.
 To that end, we must be able to:

-- manage our development efforts effectively; - integrate additional management, administrative and manufacturing personnel; - build a marketing and sales organization; and - maintain sufficient administrative, accounting and management information systems and controls.
+- · manage our development efforts effectively; - · integrate additional management, administrative and manufacturing personnel; - · develop our marketing and sales organization; and - · maintain sufficient administrative, accounting and management information systems and controls.